hauptem/F5-Multisite-Dashboard/README.md

 **Scalability:**
 - Tested with 500+ pools per site on lab grade VE's
 - Tested with 1000+ pool members on lab grade VE's
-- Currently deployed and in operation with various organizations pre-iSeries appliances, iSeries appliances, and rSeries appliance tenants
+- Currently deployed and in operation with various organizations on pre-iSeries appliances, iSeries appliances, and rSeries appliance tenants

 **Resource Usage:**
 - ~2MB memory per dashboard instance